inSileco/inSileco.github.io/content/post/aboutPresentation.md

 animation for pedagogic resuts  is often results one

-"on the x axis we have" explian the plot
+"on the x axis we have" explain the plot

 Figure of a publication rarely fits, the reader have all time.